prescottprue/react-redux-firebase/README.md

 import { Provider } from 'react-redux'
-import { createStore, combineReducers, compose } from 'redux' import { reactReduxFirebase, firebaseReducer } from 'react-redux-firebase' import firebase from 'firebase'
+import { createStore, combineReducers, compose } from 'redux' import { reactReduxFirebase, firebaseReducer } from 'react-redux-firebase' import firebase from 'firebase/app' import  'firebase/auth' import  'firebase/database'
-// import { reduxFirestore, firestoreReducer } from 'redux-firestore' // <- needed if using firestore
 // import 'firebase/firestore' // <- needed if using firestore
 // import 'firebase/functions' // <- needed if using httpsCallable
+// import { reduxFirestore, firestoreReducer } from 'redux-firestore' // <- needed if using firestore

 const firebaseConfig = {}